 Training nights, which have been held on Thursday evenings since 1982, were extended in the mid 1990s to include a second session on Sunday mornings.
 Tuesday evenings were added in the early 2000s.
 To publicise the Black Dog legend a new event named the “Chariots of Fire” was launched in 2004 centred on St Mary’s Church.
 Although the event was a success, various factors prevented repeat performances in 2005 and 2006.
 In addition to organising its own races, the BBDRC began entering prestigious events staged by other clubs from the mid 1990s including the Hereward Relay and the Mutford Relay.

 Club outings to races have proved popular and from the late 1990s members have competed in the Great North Run.
-Similarly an outing has been arranged in 2005 and 2006 to the Woodhall Spa 10K, held in early June.
+Similarly an outing has been arranged in the past few years to the Woodhall Spa 10K, held in early June.
 Many BBDRC members regularly enter other races throughout East Anglia and beyond, thus ensuring that the club is publicised far and wide.
 Whilst out running one is “in the thick of it” no matter where one trains.

 If your home is in a large town or city there are often busy main roads to run along, dozens of side roads to cross, traffic to negotiate and every obstruction imaginable on, often very narrow, pavements.
 The public’s reaction to a lone runner can be many and varied.
 Some behave as if they have never seen anyone running before!
 Rural areas can present other problems.